 1. AKAI MPC Live II – Drum Machine and Sampler with Built-in Speaker, Beat Pads

-The AKAI MPC Live II is a standalone drum machine built to make music production more convenient, with high-end features that you can use for in-depth editing of sound samples, even without the use of computer software.
+The AKAI Professional MPC Live II is a standalone drum machine built to make music production more convenient, with high-end features that you can use for in-depth editing of sound samples, even without the use of computer software.
 It is a drum machine that features a lithium-ion battery, allowing you to work for prolonged hours, anytime and anywhere.
 Like its predecessors, it features functions such as note repeat, 16 step sequencing, and undo function useful for delivering consistent bass notes, hi-hat and ride cymbal hits.

 It has a 7-inch Multi-touch display, 16 velocity-sensitive pads, 4 functional 360 Q-link knobs, and several buttons for sequencing and time correcting options, giving you access to a wide range of possibilities perfect for your professional music production.
 Touching the Q-link will show its current function on the touch screen, allowing you to work efficiently on your sound samples.
 The MPC Live has 1/4″ audio outputs which can be used to connect to any speakers that you’d like.

 With its Wi-Fi/Bluetooth connectivity and powerful built-in workflow software, there’s almost no limitation with what you can do, integrate, and perform in this drum machine.
 It comes with 16 GB sampling memory, Splice integration, and Ableton Link allowing you to easily access a wide library of high-quality sounds, samples, and presets perfect for cross-platform collaboration.

 2. Dave Smith Instruments Tempest– Analog Drum Machine